 In all the three teams he played for, Minnesota Timberwolves, Boston Celtics, Brooklyn Nets, and his second spell in Minnesota Timberwolves, he left indelible marks in each of these franchises that would immortalize his names in the years to come.
-Read on, as we reveal how many rings Kevin Garnett had in his NBA career and other fascinating facts about the ex-loop star.

 How Kevin Garnett’s Basketball Career Started